gtrevorrow/policy-validation-action/README.md

 ### OciCisBenchmarkValidator

 The `OciCisBenchmarkValidator` is specialized for validating OCI IAM policies against the CIS (Center for Internet Security) Benchmark version 2.0 controls.
+It focuses on policies that are fully defined and do not contain HCL variables.
+When the agentic validator is enabled, this validator will automatically skip policies with variables, deferring them to the agentic validator.

 #### CIS Benchmark Checks

-The validator implements six key CIS benchmark checks:
+The validator implements the following key CIS benchmark checks:

 1.  **CIS-OCI-1.1: Service-Level Admins**
-   - *Description*: Ensures service level admins are created to manage resources of particular services
+    -   *Description*: Ensures service level admins are created to manage resources of particular services.
-   - *Critical Services*: Compute, Database, Storage, Network
-   - *Validation Logic*: Checks for service-specific admin policies for each critical service

 2.  **CIS-OCI-1.2: Least Privilege**
-   - *Description*: Ensures permissions on all resources are given only to groups that need them
+    -   *Description*: Ensures permissions on all resources are given only to groups that need them.
-   - *Validation Logic*: Flags "manage all-resources" policies without appropriate conditions as overly permissive

 3.  **CIS-OCI-1.3: Admin Group Restrictions**
-   - *Description*: Ensures IAM administrators cannot update the tenancy Administrators group
+    -   *Description*: Ensures IAM administrators cannot update the tenancy Administrators group.
-   - *Validation Logic*: Checks for "where target.group.name != 'Administrators'" conditions in group management policies

 4.  **CIS-OCI-1.5: Compartment-level Admins**
-   - *Description*: Ensures compartment level admins are used to manage resources in compartments
+    -   *Description*: Ensures compartment level admins are used to manage resources in compartments.
-   - *Validation Logic*: Verifies the existence of compartment-scoped admin policies

-5. **CIS-OCI-1.13: MFA Enforcement**
-   - *Description*: Ensures multi-factor authentication is enforced for users with console access
-   - *Validation Logic*: Checks for "where request.user.mfachallenged == 'true'" conditions in security policies

-6. **CIS-OCI-5.2: Network Security Groups**
-   - *Description*: Ensures security lists/NSGs are properly configured to restrict access
-   - *Validation Logic*: Verifies that network security group policies include appropriate "where" conditions

 #### Validation Process for CIS